-Biodegradable urns can be made from variety of materials that a suitable for ground and water burial.
+Biodegradable urns can be made from variety of natural materials that a suitable for ground and water burial.

-The most common materials are paper, sand, salt, gelatin, corn starch, natural binders, and other organic materials.
+The most common sustainable materials are paper, sand, salt, gelatin, corn starch, natural binders, and other organic materials.

 You can be sure that all the materials our artists use are 100% biodegradable are eco friendly for the environment.
 Always be sure to check each individual product description for urn material details.